joshsaintjacque/ignition/README.md

 ## Monitor and Enforce Code Coverage with SimpleCov
 1. Run `scripts/test` to generate the coverage report.
-2. Open `/coverage/index.html` in your browser to view the report.
+2. Open `/coverage/index.html` in your browser to view the report with `scripts/coverage`.

 ## Format objects with AwesomePrint